• Skip to primary navigation

 Sunday โ€“ Renew your Spirit Day

 The weekly home blessing is a cleaning routine of the main area of the house.
-You can take 10 minutes each day, or a good hour on one day, that’s up to you.
-The FlyLady’s tasks on Weekly Home Blessing includes vacuuming, dusting, quick mopping, polishing mirrors and doors, purge magazines and catalogs, change sheets, empty all trash cans.
+You can take 10 minutes each day or a full hour on one day; it’s up to you.
+The FlyLady’s tasks on Weekly Home Blessing include vacuuming, dusting, quick mopping, polishing mirrors and doors, purging magazines and catalogs, changing sheets, and emptying all trash cans.

-A daily focus on a homestead, even if it is just one, can also help you to feel more accomplished.ย If you would need a single management tip that was to help you to accomplish more and feel great at the same time, here it is: Making progress on one thing a day.
+A daily focus on a homestead, even if it is just one, can also help you to feel more accomplished.
+If you need a single management tip to help you accomplish more and feel great at the same time, here it is: Make progress on one thing a day.

-Zones, cleaning and decluttering is another of FlyLady genial ways for cleaning and organizing the house without ever needing a deep clean.
-The FlyLady zones for the month are as following:
+The weekly cleaning zones, and decluttering are other of FlyLady’s genial ways for cleaning and organizing the house without ever needing a deep clean.
+The FlyLady zones for the month are as follows:

 Zone 1: Entrance, Front Porch & Dining Room